dannieRope/dannieRope/README.md

 - 👋 Hi, I’m  Daniel Dagadu (@dannieRope)
-- 👀 I’m interested in Data Analysis
+- Detail-oriented and result driven individual with experience in sales, inventory management and data analysis.
-- 🌱
+- Tools: Excel,Google Sheets,SQL,PowerBI,Python
-- 💞️ I’m looking to collaborate on data analysis projects
+- I’m looking to collaborate on data analysis projects
 - 📫 How to reach me on X @dannieRope

 <!---